Want to know about the Types of rivets?

 5. Snap Head Rivet-

-Snap head or cup head rivet is the most commonly used rivet and it gives a very strong joint.
+Snap head or cup head rivet is the most commonly used types of riveting and it gives a very strong joint.

 These rivets are widely used and meet the requirement of various industries like the manufacturing and construction industries to provide maximum strength in general.

 The diameter of the Shank is approx 1.6d and the length of the head is 0.7d.

 It has the unique design of a slightly rounded head and slopping down from the top of the head(see diagram) to provide a tighter grip during the fastening process.

 This can be made up of carbon steel, brass, copper, aluminium and stainless steel with a length range from 6mm to 100mm in general.